 Introducing Ahoy! — A GUI for Helm

-HOW DOES IT WORK?
+HOW IT WORKS

 A history button appears next to each installed chart, which, when clicked, displays a dropdown of all previous releases of the current chart.
 A rollback icon appears next to each previous release name, that lets you automatically roll your chart back to that release and view a new, updated history.